This site requires a more recent version of Adobe Flash Player to function properly.

-Estee Lauder's Skin Care EBITDA margin: Estee Lauder's Skin Care EBITDA Margin increased from 20% in 2008 to 26.2% in 2012 before declining to 25.7% in 2013.
-We expect margins to see some downward pressure in the short term and reaching 24.9% before increasing back to 25.6% by the end of our forecast period.
-There could be a 14% downside to our price estimate, if margins were to decline to the 2008 levels of 20% over our forecast period.
+Estee Lauder's Skin Care EBITDA margin: Estee Lauder's Skin Care EBITDA Margin increased from 20% in 2008 to 26.2% in 2012, before declining to 25.7% in 2013.
+The EBITDA margin grew to 27% in 2014 and remained at almost the same level in 2015.
+We expect margins to remain near 27% by end of our forecast period.
+There could be almost 15% downside to our price estimate, if margins were to decline to the 2008 levels of 20% over our forecast period.

-Estee Lauder's Makeup EBITDA margin: Estee Lauer's Makeup EBITDA Margin increased from 19% in 2008 to 23% in 2013 and we expect it gradually increase to 24% going forward.
-There could be a 7% downside to our price estimate if margins were to decline to the 2008 levels of 19%.
+Estee Lauder's Makeup EBITDA margin: Estee Lauer's Makeup EBITDA Margin increased from 19% in 2008, to 24% in 2014, and we expect it to gradually increase to 25% going forward.
+There could be close to 10% downside to our price estimate if margins were to decline to the 2008 levels of 19%.

 Estee Lauder manufactures and markets premium makeup, skin care, fragrance, and hair care products in the personal and beauty care segment of the market.
 Estee Lauder's main competitors consist of cosmetics companies such as L’Oreal, Shiseido Company, LVMH Moet Hennessey Louis Vuitton, Revlon, Coty, and Procter & Gamble Company.